 Our largest events each year are the Spring and Fall meetings of the Scottish Studies Colloquium: day conferences which have been hosted annually since 1968.
 The colloquia are public events which draw speakers from across North America, the United Kingdom and the rest of the world to present current research on aspects of Scottish history and culture.
 They provide the opportunity for scholars and the public to come together to discuss Scottish history and heritage.

 The Spring Colloquium has for several years been hosted by our friends at Knox College at the University of Toronto, while the Fall Colloquium takes place at the University of Guelph.

 During the Fall Colloquium, we are proud to host the Jill McKenzie Memorial Lecture and, in odd-numbered years, the Frank Watson Book Prize lecture.
-The Fall Colloquium is also a chance to support the Frank Watson Travel Award through the purchase of used (and sometimes rare!) books at a significantly reduced rate.
-Thanks to the enthusiastic support of our donors and colloquium attendees, our supply of books had dwindled over the years.
+The Fall and Spring Colloquia provde the opportunity for guests and members to support the Frank Watson Travel Award through the purchase of used (and sometimes rare!) books at a significantly reduced rate.
+Thanks to the enthusiastic support of our donors and colloquia attendees, our supply of books had dwindled over the years.
 In 2018, however, we received a generous donation from Helen Abrams of her late father's collection of books on Scottish history and culture.
 Dr William Watson Buchanan was born in Glasgow and emigrated to Dundas, ON along with his wife, Margaret Buchanan, a native of North Uist who spoke fluent Gaìdhlig.
-Dr Buchanan was an early supporter of the Centre for Scottish Studies and his interests led him to amass numerous volumes on Scottish history, literature, folklore and Gaelic language and culture.
+Dr Buchanan was an early supporter of the Centre for Scottish Studies and his interests led him to amass numerous volumes on Scottish history, literature, folklore, and Gaelic language and culture.
 Thanks to this donation, we are now in a position to continue to support students whose projects require that they travel to Scotland for their research for years to come.